-(Part 1 of the Doing Business in Ireland series)
+(Part 1 of the ‘Starting a Business in Ireland’ series)

-The following checklist provides a very useful starting point when considering whether to set up a company in Ireland:
+The following checklist provides a very useful starting point when researching whether to set up a company in Ireland:

 ‘There’s no such thing as bad weather, only inappropriate clothing.’

 Our track record in the provision of international business services stretches back to 1997.
 During this time we have worked with international companies setting up their business in Ireland and Irish companies expanding abroad.
 Consequently, we have the expertise to guide you through the challenges of starting a business.
 Our approach is to work in partnership with you to ensure your success.
 If you need advice with starting a business in Ireland, get in touch and we’ll be happy to help.